EENI Global Business School

 Online Arab Student, Master International Business

-Masters in International Business and Foreign Trade (MIB)
+Masters in International Business and Foreign Trade (MIB AI)

-Doctorate: Ethics, Religion & Business, Islamic Business.
+Doctorate: Ethics, Religion & Business, African Business.

-Doctorate in International Business (DIB) Online
+Doctorate in International Business (DIB AI) Online

 Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Islam Derechos Humanos Study Doctorate in International Business in French Droits de l'homme en Islam Masters Foreign Trade in Portuguese Islão.